Agsu District: Geography

 Agsu District is located south of the Great Caucasian Mountains and on the plain of Shirvan.
 6 villages, 3 territory units are mountainous.
 Relief of the district consists of mountainous, foothills and slanting flats.
 The mountainous zone is located at 700–1000m height above sea level.
-Relief of the mountainous zones is compound with rivers, valleys, ravines.
-Langabiz mountain chain is formed by small grey mountains from the banks of Goycay River to Pirsaatchay River.
+The relief of the mountainous zones is compounded with rivers, valleys, ravines.
+The Langabiz mountain chain is formed by small grey mountains from the banks of Goycay River to Pirsaatchay River.
 Its highest peak Sendelen (it is also known as "Sangalan" and "Bijo mountain") situated in the territory of Bijo village has the 929 m height above sea level.

 The Girdiman and the Agsuchay and their branches flow through the district.
-Kukash gorge and Javanshir Lake (in the west), Yukhari Shirvan canal and its branch Agsu (in the south) as well as little Bijoderesi river are located in the district.
+Kukash gorge and Javanshir Lake (in the west), Yukhari Shirvan Canal and its branch Agsu (in the south) as well as little Bijoderesi river are located in the district.

-The climate of the district is, semi-desert, dry grey, winter months are usually mild, warm and dry (the south) and summer months are usually mild, warm and dry.
-Winter is dry, sunny and less snowy.
+The climate of the district is, semi-desert, dry grey.
+Winter months are usually mild, warm, and dry (the south), and summer months are usually mild, warm, and dry.
+Winter is dry, sunny, and less snowy.
 The average annual temperature is 13-14 C. average monthly relative humidity is 50-81% during the year.
 The annual quantity of rain is 400–600 mm.